01 Dec 2020

 The Equality Act 2010 does state that if you have a legitimate aim behind indirect discrimination, the discrimination can be justifiable.

 The legitimate aim cannot be discriminatory, though.
 And it must be a genuine reason.
-And it must be “appropriate and necessary”.
+And it must be “appropriate, necessary, and a proportionate means of achieving a legitimate aim”.
 For example:

 - For the health, safety, and welfare of individuals.